KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 Higher-level abstraction of the class ***Options***, a ***Profile*** is a container of the latter.

 Each *Option* in its respective *Profile* represents the alternatives which will be passed as arguments to the Social Decision Procedures.
-To guarantee ***Universal Domain***, they( the alternatives ) are randomly generated, without any previous restriction interferring with the generation.
+To guarantee ***Universal Domain***, they( the alternatives ) are randomly generated, without any restriction.

 <p><li><strong>Preference Matrix</strong></li>